Jason Pierre-Paul: 2021

 Pierre-Paul's production would drop considerably in 2021 as he dealt with a nagging torn rotator cuff injury for most of the season, which would require surgery after the season.
 He missed Weeks 3–4 and 16–18 during the season as well.
 He finished the regular season with only 2.5 sacks, 31 tackles, and one forced fumble.

 Baltimore Ravens

 On September 26, 2022, Pierre-Paul signed a one-year deal with the Baltimore Ravens.

 New Orleans Saints

 On November 15, 2023, the Saints signed Pierre-Paul to their practice squad.
+Pierre-Paul's only appearance for the Saints came in Week 12 against the Atlanta Falcons, where he played 17 defensive snaps and recorded two combined tackles.

 Miami Dolphins

 On November 28, 2023, the Miami Dolphins signed Pierre-Paul off the Saints practice squad.
-He was waived on December 19, 2023.
+In two appearances for Miami, he failed to record a stat, playing 13 total snaps split between defense and special teams.
+Pierre-Paul was waived by the Dolphins on December 19.

+Tampa Bay Buccaneers (second stint)

+On December 9, 2025, Pierre-Paul signed with the Tampa Bay Buccaneers' practice squad after over a year away from football.
+He was elevated to the active roster three times.